 If you have never paid much attention to your ceiling, now is a good time to make amends

-The ceiling used to be one of the more neglected parts of the house in the home remodeling process.
+The ceiling design for living room used to be one of the more neglected parts of the house in the home remodeling process.
 But over the last few years as access to décor ideas has grown online, we have seen ample examples of really creative ceilings.
 Here are a few ideas on how to experiment with your ceiling.

 Plaster of Paris